-The widespread availability and indiscriminate use of poor quality antibiotics has serious consequences for public health, such as treatment failures, risk of resistance development, toxicity or other side effects.
-Poor quality of medicines has been linked to for example falsifying, poor quality control during manufacture and to improper storage.
+Availability and use of poor quality antibiotics has serious consequences.
+Treatment failures, risk of resistance development, toxicity or other side effects are some examples.
+Poor quality of medicines has been linked to for example falsifications, poor quality control during manufacture and to improper storage.
 Learn more in UNDERSTAND: How did we end up here? – Problems related to quality of antibiotics.

 How can data on the quality of antibiotics be used?